ZacVND/EatingDisorderApp/README.md

             ionic build <platform>

 ## Running:
+If you are running Mac OSX, the iOS emulator should already come with XCode.
+If you want to emulate Android, <b>please install the emulator first.</b>

       1. To run the app on the emulator you have installed: ionic emulate <platform>

-  If you are running Mac OSX, the iOS emulator should already come with XCode.
-  If you want to emulate Android, please install the emulator first.

       2. To run the app on your device, connect your device via USB and run this command: ionic run <platform>